AlexSabourinDev/IceBox/CodingStandard.md

 - Use #pragma once as include guards.
 - Using namespace statements in headers are disallowed.
 - A header shall not depend on headers being included before it in a cpp file.
+- Private static functions in headers are discouraged.

 ### Includes
 - Unnecessary includes for the contents of a headers are disallowed.
 Even for convenience.